Kevonez/proxy-socks-checker/README.md

 # proxy-socks-checker
 This script is for checking proxy/socks to see if its working or not.
 It will create a new text file with all of working proxies/socks checked.
+It will also check for duplicate and will only select use 1.
 Enjoy :D

-make a new file called proxies.txt and put all of your proxy inside.
+make a new file called proxy.txt and put all of your proxy/socks inside.

 Usage: python check.py